Samurai (2002 film): Production

-Vikram signed the film in May 2000 and it became the first venture he committed to after the blockbuster success of Bala's Sethu.
+Vikram signed the film in March 2001 and it became the first venture he committed to, after the blockbuster success of Bala's Sethu which released in 1999.
 North Indian model Anita Hassanandani was selected to make her debut in the film, but another film, Varushamellam Vasantham starring Anita Hassanandani was released before Samurai.

 Simran was approached to play a pivotal role in the film, but Jaya Seel, who appeared alongside Prabhu Deva in Pennin Manathai Thottu, was roped in instead to play a medical student.
 Malayalam actor Kollam Thulasi was signed up to play a villain in the film making his debut in Tamil films.

+Shooting commenced in April 2001 when Vikram was simultaneously shooting for the action masala films such as Vinnukkum Mannukkum (2001), Dhill (2001), Kasi (2001), Gemini (2002), King (2002) and Kadhal Sadugudu (2003), and was continued till June 2002 due to some production delays.
+The initial schedules were held in Chennai, then the unit moved on to shoot at locations in Kuttralam, Ooty, Araku, Vishakhapatnam, Lucknow and Bihar.
+Some scenes with the lead pair were shot in the forest areas of Kerala which was also the location for a song shot on Vikram.
+Again, a lavish set was erected at the AVM Studios where Vikram, Anita, and new-face Shreya took part.
+The film was also heavily shot in Orissa, while songs were canned in Syria.
+The song "Moongil Kaadugale" was shot at Hogenakkal Falls in Dharmapuri.

 Vikram went to yoga classes to prepare for the opening scene for Samurai, where he poses in the Mayura asanam posture.
 In a 2002 interview, the actor stated that when he first met Balaji, "he was a very enthusiastic, charged person" and was able to convince Vikram to star in the film.
 He also compared Balaji with director Shankar.

-Shooting commenced at Chennai and the unit then moved on to locations in Kuttralam, Ooty, Andhra, U.P. and Bihar.
-Some scenes with the lead pair were shot in the forest areas of Kerala which was also the location for a song shot on Vikram.
-Again, a lavish set was erected at the AVM Studios where Vikram, Anita, and new-face Shreya took part.
-The film was also heavily shot in Orissa, while songs were canned in Syria.